 Skills for a productive, satisfying and successful life

 Here are a few things we need to be able to do: behave differently to take advantage of an unexpected opportunity; change our minds in the light of new evidence; be open to a new context or a shift in need; become comfortable with uncertainty and complexity; accept fresh ways of thinking and minimise decision risk.
+The common thread is that you need to do something different.
 While our habits can guide us, they can also filter and even distort what we see and constrain what we do.
 Our habitual responses may not always best serve our current goals.

 But habits can be hard to change

 Organisations know that even with a new policy in place, employees can revert to old behaviours that don’t reflect the agreed new approaches.
 Frequently, people may even think they’re acting in a new way when they are not.
 This thinking-doing gap is especially common when an organisation wants to shift its culture, for example towards inclusion and away from outdated biases.
 Unfortunately, habits bypass conscious processing.
 Inertia, routine and the pull of the past can be endlessly problematic.

 Change leaders can’t simply explain the rationale or ‘business case’ for a new way of doing things and expect that people will align their behaviours.
 Indeed, we can’t always do this at a personal level either!
 Even when we feel convinced about the advantage to us of a positive new behaviour, often our willpower is just not strong enough to battle against a lifetime of habits.

 We have to do things differently, if we want real change to happen.
 In fact, psychologists have shown that our behaviour can profoundly shape our thinking.
 If we behave differently, we start to think differently, as a result of the new experiences we now have and the new results we are now achieving.